codewitch-honey-crisis/gfx/docs/fonts.md

 ## 4.1 Truetype/Opentype Vector

 Truetype/Opentype fonts are represented by the `open_font` class.
 Rather than operating from RAM, these fonts are often streamed from storage due to their size.
 They only use memory temporarily during the rendering process.
-Unlike raster, these fonts produce crisp, clean edges and can be scaled to any size.
+Unlike simple raster, these fonts produce crisp, clean edges and can be scaled to any size.
 Unlike raster, they require a lot of resources to render.
 Furthermore they support Unicode.

 <a name="4.1.1"></a>